timm/tested/docs/onExplain.md

   - ie. in this case, the sampling tax is very small
   - yes, the `mid` values are differenet but looking at the `div`s for those values, it may be sol close to be within noise.

+==> your challenge: for multiple runs with different random seeds, can you show the sampling tax remains low?

+### Explanation Tax

+Recall that the explanation tax is SWAY - EXPLAIN.

 Ok, that was Sway
 How well does our rule `{:origin {3}}` select for the that best sway cluster?
 To answer that question, we apply our rule to `all` and look at what we get: